wbergg/advanced-systembolaget-system/README.md

 ### Roll game

 A game mode for events: add products to a pool, roll to randomly draw one, then accept or veto the pick.
-Each user gets one veto.
-Admins can undo vetoes/consumed items and reset the game.
+Each user gets one veto, and each item can only be vetoed once.
+The host or an admin can undo vetoes, undo consumed items, replace the pool from a shared list, or reset the game.

+Decision time (seconds between roll and accept/veto) is recorded per turn and exposed in the API.
+Optional receipt-printer integration prints a slip for each roll, accept, and veto (see `printer` config below).

 Only one roll event can be public at a time.
 Publishing an event makes it available at `/roll` without authentication.
 If no event is published, the page shows "Currently no active event."
+Admins can additionally hide an event from the regular event list.

 #### Public roll API